It is extremely difficult to maintain your health in America’s toxic food environment. But it’s not your fault, and you should be angry.

 - Our laws are increasingly written, not for the welfare of American citizens, but for the good of the corporations who do business here — many of whom no longer even pay taxes, and who are increasingly are not even employing American citizens!

-- For example, witness the fact that it was recently made harder for citizens to declare bankruptcy, while nothing at all was done about the predatory lending practices that push them there — practices that used to be called “loan sharking”, and produced jail terms.
-That’s a law of the corporations, by the corporations, and for the corporations — as most all of our legislation is, given that it is sponsored and generally written by highly-paid lobbyists.
+- For example, witness the fact that it was recently made harder for citizens to declare bankruptcy, while nothing at all was done about the predatory lending practices that push them there.
+Those practices that used to be called “loan sharking”.
+They produced jail terms.
+But today’s law is a law of the corporations, by the corporations, and for the corporations — as most all of our legislation is, given that it is sponsored and generally written by highly-paid lobbyists.

 The result of living in this purported “greatest democracy” with its “highest standard of living” is, therefore, the highest rates of obesity, diabetes, heart disease, and cancer of any country, anywhere in the world.
 The proof of our failure is exhibited in waistlines all around us, yet politicians persist in ignoring the problems, along with the scientific evidence for their cause — and our democracy seems all but incapable of making them pay attention.